SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ~~~

 In addition to ``for``-``in`` loops,
-Swift supports traditional C-style ``for`` loops with a condition and an incrementer:
+Swift supports traditional C-style ``for`` loops with a condition and an incrementer.

 .. testcode:: forLoops